stormchaserroleplaying/stormchaserRPG/Talents/Warlock/Invocations/index.md

 You can cast bane once using a warlock spell slot.
 You can’t do so again until you finish a long rest.

 ### Thirsting Blade
-Prerequisites: 3rd Level Spells, Pact of the Blade
+Prerequisites: 3rd Level Spells and Pact of the Blade

 You can attack with your pact weapon twice, instead of once, whenever you take the Attack action on your turn.